 Remember the Milk is a to-do list that integrates with Google Mail and Calendar, Twitter, Siri (she can add tasks for you), Evernote, and Outlook.
 Available for many platforms, you can share tasks, manage tasks while offline, and even get text reminders.
 A blog offers tips and tricks.

-There is a free version and a $25/year pro subscription that gives you push reminders, unlimited sync across devices, priority support, and a tester program.
+There are both a free version and a $39/year pro subscription that gives you push reminders, unlimited sync across devices, priority support, and a tester program.

 Remember the Milk has been around for 10 years, and it continues to grow and add functionality.
 Users can send tasks to each other, but this app is best utilized by one or two people managing their tasks.

-Dropbox enables you to store and share files of all kinds off your own device.
+Dropbox enables you to store and share files of all kinds from your own device.
 Whether you are planning a family reunion, a school fundraiser, or keeping track of family paperwork and pictures, Dropbox makes videos, pictures, and any file type available for sharing.
-Because these files are not stored on your phone of laptop, they are not lost if your device is.
+Because these files are not stored on your phone or laptop, they are not lost if your device is.

-Dropbox Basic features 2GB of storage; Dropbox Pro gives you 1TB (that’s 1,000 GB); DropBox Business has unlimited space.
+Dropbox Basic features 2GB of storage; Dropbox Plus gives you 1TB (that’s 1,000 GB); DropBox Professional has 2TB.

-Dropbox Basic is a free download; Dropbox Pro is $9.99/month for an individual; Dropbox Business is $15/month/user.
+Dropbox Basic is a free download; Dropbox Plus is $9.99/month for an individual; Dropbox Professional is $19.99/month/user.

 Other Useful Apps